 #1 Nessie.
 From monster to ladle

-Scotland.
+Have you ever been to Scotland?
 A land of wild beauty, endless rolling bare-rock hills, and sheep carelessly grazing.
 But visitors might also spot something else… something bigger, aquatic, and with sharp fangs.

 In the heart of the Highlands, one of the biggest lakes in the country stretches like a scar: Loch Ness.
 Extending itself for 37 kilometres, or 23 miles, its dark waters hide more than fish, and the occasional joyful otters splashing around.
 Loch Ness is home to a bloodthirsty creature, with a taste for human flesh.
 Preferably undercooked, with a tiny pinch of salt and pepper.